brotherhoodMonk/gyan/js.md

 named vs anonymous function

 named fun are hoisted
 Named functions are also easier to reuse.
-In both ways (declaration and expression) when a function is named it makes it easier for us to consume it again for similar use cases.
+In both ways - declaration and expression when a function is named it makes it easier for us to consume it again for similar use cases.

 anonymous function
-One of the more famous use cases for anonymous functions are Immediately Invokable Function Expressions (IIFE).
+One of the more famous use cases for anonymous functions are Immediately Invokable Function Expressions IIFE.
 IIFE, for short, is a pattern that uses an anonymous function which immediately creates and invokes the contents of the function.

 The benefit of doing so is that you could use the function name in recursive situations as well as having the function name in your call stack for easier debugging.

 ES6 arrow functions are also known as lambda expressions.
 In Javascript, not all lambdas are anonymous, and not all anonymous functions are lambdas.
 Lambda functions are quite similar to anonymous functions but what truly makes them different is that lambda functions are functions used as data.

 Arrow functions are best suited for non-method functions, and they cannot be used as constructors.
 ==
 purpose of symbols-

 Symbols are a new, special kind of object that can be used as a unique property name in objects.
 Using Symbol instead of string's allows different modules to create properties that don't conflict with one another.
 Symbols can also be made private, so that their properties can't be accessed by anyone who doesn't already have direct access to the Symbol.

 Symbols are a new primitive.
 Just like the number, string, and boolean primitives, Symbol have a function which can be used to create them.
 Unlike the other primitives, Symbols do not have a literal syntax (e.g how string have '') - the only way to create them is with the Symbol constructor in the following way:

 Symbols can be used as Object keys
 Symbols can be used as a unique value.